 And making it vegan just takes some creativity and is rather like a chemistry experiment.
 Ha, my favorite kind of challenge.

-How to Make This Marzipan Recipe Dairy-Free
+Ingredients in This Marzipan Recipe

 The traditional marzipan recipe is basically almonds, raw eggs (yes, raw!), and a sweetener, typically sugar or honey.